How to: Teach the Primary History Curriculum (KS1 & KS2)

 - The first aeroplane flight

-At KS2, you must teach:
+At KS2, you must teach as part of the history curriculum:

 - Britain from the Stone Age to the Iron Age